Crazy facts about Kale & why we love it

 - Minerals including phosphorus, potassium, calcium, and zinc

 Kale is a bit like a swiss army knife.
-You can eat it raw in salads, throw into a green smoothie, make kale pesto, put it in kale pasta, make a quiche and…….the list goes on.
-Check out this great article from Gourmet Traveller with 27, yes we said 27 different dishes that all star kale - gourmet traveller: kale recipes
+You can eat it raw in salads, throw it into a green smoothie, make kale pesto, put it in kale pasta, make a quiche, the list goes on.
+Check out these 27 delicious kale recipes on Gourmet Traveller.

 There are over 50 types of kale, both ornamental and edible.
-However, three varieties are most popular for eating here in Oz:
+However, three varieties are most popular for eating here in Australia:

 - Dwarf Curly - a compact, leafy green with mildly sweet, crinkled leaves

-- Tuscan - Black Tuscan Kale is reputed to be the best tasting kale and is prized by chefs in Italy.
+- Black Tuscan Kale - reputed to be the best tasting kale and is prized by chefs in Italy.
 Until recently, this leafy green was one of Tuscany's best kept secrets.
 We also think this is the best tasting kale you can grow.
-Yum.